MCStreetguy/ForgeJavaDocs/GUIDE.md

 1. Make sure the `exportedProjects` list is correct! _This is the most common source of errors in this process._
 2. Make sure all options have been changed correctly and that the overall syntax of the file is still valid.
+3. In newer versions, make sure you appended the snippet to the correct `build_forge.gradle` file instead of `build.gradle`